karunakar516/TodoUsingDRF/README.md

 and another thing you have to do is navigate to ur frontend file and run live server

-for this in django you should include cors headers and also in CORS_ALLOWED_ORIGINS you should include local host so as to accept it
+for this in django you should include cors headers and also in CORS_ALLOWED_ORIGINS you should include local host so as to accept it.